12 Unique Coffee Drinks from Around the World

 A cup of Butter coffee

-This coffee is popularly known as bulletproof.
-It is a creamy-looking drink, made with coffee beans, butter, and coconut, and is high in calories.
-A serving of this unusual drink contains two tablespoons of coconut oil and one or two of butter.
+This coffee, also known as bulletproof coffee, is a creamy-looking drink, made with coffee beans, butter, and coconut.
+A serving of this unusual drink contains two tablespoons of coconut oil and one or two of butter, and is high in calories.
 Something curious about this preparation is that it is usually taken as a substitute for breakfast, with the intention of helping people lose weight.
-It is especially popular in low carb, paleo, or ketogenic diets.
+It is especially popular in low-carb, paleo, or ketogenic diets.

 7. Vietnamese Coffee With Egg